 Who should have ICSI treatment?

-- Sperm morphology (abnormal shape of sperms)
+- Problems with Sperm morphology (abnormal form of sperms)

-- General men with infertility problems.
+- General male infertility problems.

 - Women with PCOS

-- Women who suffers from blocked Fallopian tubes.
+- Women who suffers from blocked Fallopian tubes

 - Women who have unexplained infertility.